AdBank/blade-extension/README.md

 Fill the fields (description, screenshots, promotional tile images etc.) and click **Preview changes**.
 Make sure everything is correct and click **Publish**.

-The publishing process takes up to 3 days after that extesion can be installed via **Chrome Web Store**.
+The publishing process takes up to 3 days after that extension can be installed via **Chrome Web Store**.

 ### Updating extension